kelani-culture/qr-code-file-downloader/README.md

-Here's a structured README documentation for your QR Code File Downloader project:

----

 # QR Code File Downloader

 **QR Code File Downloader** is a web application that allows users to upload files and download them using QR codes.
 Users can also download the QR code image for their uploaded files.
 This project aims to simplify file sharing through QR codes, making it easy for users to access their files quickly.